arkku/vim-plugin-collection/README.md

     the changes (`=`), etc. (see help with `g?`)
 * `:Gblame` – open an interactive `git blame` in a split view (see help with `g?`)
-* `:Gread` – load the commited version of the file into the current buffer, as with `git checkout` but the changes can be undone with `u`
+* `:Gread` – load the committed version of the file into the current buffer, as with `git checkout` but the changes can be undone with `u`
 * `:Gedit what` – edit a blob/commit/tag
 * `:Gsplit what` / `:Gvsplit what` – as above, but split